JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

   -o json
 ```

-### Purpose
+**Question answered:** Who owns the legacy application?

 Inspect the owner relationship on the legacy app registration.
 The returned owner object identified the rogue application's **service principal** as an owner of the legacy application.

 ### Condensed View